 Conditions which are considered to be a justification of mental injury are:

-Fortunately, the third reason is vague and introduces flexibility and allows doctors to make abortions available to most women who need it
+Fortunately, the third reason is vague and introduces flexibility and allows doctors to make abortions available to most women who need it.
+These concerns have been revisited and amended in January 2020.

 In India female foeticide is rampant.
 Doctors are liable for performing abortions that aid female foeticide.
 So doctors may refuse perform abortions if you have availed of sex determination tests.